GeorgeOxford/reproducible-research_homework/README.md

 https://github.com/GeorgeOxford/logistic_growth

 Question 4: What do you observe?
 Two plots are formed showing a grid with coordinates on the axis.
 Random paths are formed with the number of steps (distance) shown by the colour of the path. the direction of the path changes randomly with each step and continues to 500 steps.
+There are no limits to the coordinates but the path is limited by a distance of 0.25 per step.
 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.